cantinasoftware/rubber/README.md

 ### Advanced configuration

+#### HTTP configuration

 Since rubber is based on the [requests library](http://python-requests.org), you can configure every aspect of the HTTP request/response cycle directly through [_requests_ configuration options](http://docs.python-requests.org/en/latest/user/advanced/#configuring-requests).

+#### Error behavior

+By default, any error calling elasticsearch will yield a None response and log the exception.
+This can be changed when instanciating a rubber.ElasticSearch:

+    es = rubber.ElasticSearch(raise_on_error=True)

 ### Unit testing